• Skip to primary navigation

 Sweet Potato Biscuits

 These sweet potato biscuits are delicious twist to the classic buttermilk biscuit recipe.
-Easy to make and a great addition to the Thanksgivings menu.
+Easy to make and a great addition to the Thanksgivings menu or with any meal!

 5 from 1 vote